Skip to main content

 (6) A minimum term longer than fifteen years imposed under any law of this state in effect prior to January 1, 1974, for which the inmate becomes eligible for parole after serving ten full years pursuant to section 2967.13 of the Revised Code in effect prior to July 1, 1996.

-(Y) The following prison terms, for crimes committed on or after July 1, 1996 or otherwise imposed pursuant to Senate Bill 2 of the 121st General Assembly, including prison terms imposed on or after September 30, 2011 pursuant to House Bill 86 of the 129th General Assembly or after March 22, 2019, pursuant to Senate Bill 201 of the 132nd General Assembly, shall not be reduced by any days of earned credit:
+(O) The following prison terms, for crimes committed on or after July 1, 1996 or otherwise imposed pursuant to Senate Bill 2 of the 121st General Assembly, including prison terms imposed on or after September 30, 2011 pursuant to House Bill 86 of the 129th General Assembly, after March 22, 2019, pursuant to Senate Bill 201 of the 132nd General Assembly or Senate Bill 288 of the 134th General Assembly, are not to be reduced by any days of earned credit:

 (1) A prison term for a felony for which a life term of imprisonment is imposed;